stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-JNA requires a native array to be a contiguous memory block (as opposed to a Java array where the memory address of the elements is arbitrary).
+JNA requires a native array to be a contiguous memory block as opposed to a Java array where the memory address of each element is arbitrary.
-Here we introduce the `StructureCollector` helper class (detailed at the end of the chapter) which handles the transformation of a Java collection to a JNA structure array.
+Here we introduce the `StructureCollector` helper class (detailed at the end of the chapter) which handles the transformation of a Java collection to a contiguous JNA structure array.

 The `populate` method is invoked by the helper to 'fill' the JNA structure from the domain object: